Wednesday 18 March 2020 to Saturday 21 March 2020

 Prices inclusive of £1 per ticket booking fee.

-Age recommendation 13+, Adult themes and strong language
+Age guidance 13+, Adult themes and strong language

-Running time approx. 2hrs 35 mins including 1x interval of 20 minutes.
+Running time approx. 2hrs 35 mins including interval.

 ★★★★★ 'Witty, moving, laugh-aloud funny and understatedly profound.'
 The Observer

 ★★★★ 'At times hilarious, at others moving, but always deeply human.
 Thought-provoking and expertly played, this is not a production to be missed.'
 BroadwayWorld

 ★★★★ 'Ambitious, revealing and hugely entertaining.'
 The Times